 Despite the similar-looking name, Quantum LED TVs, which we call QLED TVs, are really nothing like OLEDs — they're LED TVs with a layer of quantum dots for improved color.
 Samsung popularized this QLED branding, and while it isn't the only manufacturer of quantum-capable TVs — the TCL above also uses them — Samsung's high-end panels up the quality with better 4K upscaling, better anti-reflective panels and better out-of-the-box color accuracy.

 Last, and definitely not least, you should consider which smart TV software your TV comes bundled with.
 You want something that's snappy and fluid, with all the apps you need to watch the shows you crave.
 Most smart TVs aren't as good as standalone streaming boxes, but a few — like Roku TVs — stand out from the pack for their selection and ease-of-use.
-Android and Fire TV are generally decent, with some standalone options like Vizio's SmartCast usually considered less than desirable (though they'll do in a pinch — especially if, like Vizio, they feature voice assistants and Chromecast built-in).
+Google and Fire TV are generally decent, with some standalone options like Vizio's SmartCast usually considered less than desirable (though they'll do in a pinch — especially if, like Vizio, they feature voice assistants and Chromecast built-in).

 TCL's 5 series is shockingly good this year, packing a QLED panel, local dimming, and built-in Roku apps.
 It doesn't have quite the HDR performance of its more expensive sibling (which we cover above), but it's hard to beat the performance for the price — especially considering that a standalone 4K-capable Roku would cost $50 to $100 to buy separately.